guidance-guarantee-programme/pension_guidance/content/contact.md

 You’ll need to send them a copy of your complaint as well as letters or emails that we sent in response.
 The Adjudicator usually won’t look at a complaint received more than six months after the date of our final response.

-You can also ask an MP to refer your complaint to the independent [Parliamentary and Health Service Ombudsman (PHSO)](http://www.ombudsman.org.uk).
+You can also ask an MP to refer your complaint to the independent [Parliamentary and Health Service Ombudsman](http://www.ombudsman.org.uk).
 You can [get help with finding your MP](http://www.parliament.uk/mps-lords-and-offices/mps/) if you don’t know who they are.
 The Ombudsman usually only looks at complaints that the Adjudicator has already reviewed.